kos6000/MAGD-150-Assignments/README.md

 https://github.com/kos6000/MAGD-150-Assignments/blob/gh-pages/f17magd150lab05_Horaitis_zip/f17magd150lab05_Horaitis_zip.pde

 Project #6
-The assignment here was a test of using classes, to which i make a sketch of a basic little house and an cloud. the cloud moved on a loop going across the screen from left to right, all this while i had an array for rain drops going on a loop as well https://github.com/kos6000/MAGD-150-Assignments/blob/gh-pages/f17magd150lab06_Horaitis_zip/f17magd150lab06_Horaitis_zip.pde https://github.com/kos6000/MAGD-150-Assignments/blob/gh-pages/f17magd150lab06_Horaitis_zip/rain.pde https://github.com/kos6000/MAGD-150-Assignments/blob/gh-pages/f17magd150lab06_Horaitis_zip/weather_class.pde
+The assignment here was a test of using classes, to which i make a sketch of a basic little house and an cloud. the cloud moved on a loop going across the screen from left to right, all this while i had an array for rain drops going on a loop as well. https://github.com/kos6000/MAGD-150-Assignments/blob/gh-pages/f17magd150lab06_Horaitis_zip/f17magd150lab06_Horaitis_zip.pde https://github.com/kos6000/MAGD-150-Assignments/blob/gh-pages/f17magd150lab06_Horaitis_zip/rain.pde https://github.com/kos6000/MAGD-150-Assignments/blob/gh-pages/f17magd150lab06_Horaitis_zip/weather_class.pde